Your browser does not support javascript

 Am I required to complete mortuary school prior to an internship?

-No, completion of mortuary school is not required for registration as an intern.
+No, the completion of mortuary or funeral service program is not required for registration as an intern.

 How many internship hours must I complete?